crytic/medusa/docs/src/cli/init.md

 medusa init [platform] [flags]
 ```

 By default, the project configuration file will be named `medusa.json`.
-You can learn more about medusa's project
+You can learn more about `medusa`'s project
 configuration [here](../project_configuration/overview.md) and also view an [example project configuration file](../static/medusa.json).

 Invoking this command without a `platform` argument will result in `medusa` using `crytic-compile` as the default compilation platform.
 Currently, the only other supported platform is `solc`.
 If you are using a compilation platform such as Foundry or Hardhat,
 it is best to use `crytic-compile`.

+## Supported Flags

 ### `--out`
 The `--out` flag allows you to specify the output path for the project configuration file.
 Thus, you can name the file